joh120/hangman_game_py/README.md

 Inspiration

 The popular hangman game in which a one person put down a hint in terms of dashes to represent a word.
-Another person guesses letters of the word the person who knows the word with every wrong guess lead to draw another part of the hangman.
-The game ends either when the person guessing gets all the letters right or the hangman becomes complete
+Another person guesses letters of the word and with every wrong guess leading drawing a part of the hangman.
+The game ends either when the person guessing gets all the letters right or the hangman drawing becomes complete.

 Challenges we ran into